-State programs, as explained in the Sustainable Toolkit, provide opportunities for publicly owned buildings and private start up companies to expand their operations or improve their facilities.
+State programs, as explained in Appendix D of the Technical Appendix, provide opportunities for publicly owned buildings and private start up companies to expand their operations or improve their facilities.
 The Utah Economic Development Loan Fund and Tax Increment Financing Program both offer financial incentives to businesses meeting benchmarks for job and capital creation or energy cost improvements.
 UIPA can partner with businesses within its jurisdiction (or businesses willing to locate to the JA) to finance the port's infrastructure improvements and development.